diku-dk/futhark/docs/c-api.rst

   * For opaques that are actually records (including tuples):

     * The list of fields, including their type and a projection function.
-The field ordering here is the one used expected by the *new* function.
+The field ordering here is the one expected by the *new* function.

     * The name of the C *new* function for creating a record from